crate/cratedb-guide/docs/start/modelling/fulltext.md

 CrateDB offers **native full-text search** powered by **Apache Lucene** and Okapi BM25 ranking, accessible via SQL for easy modelling and querying of large-scale textual data.
-It supports fuzzy matching, multi-language analysis, and composite indexing, while fully integrating with data types such as JSON, time-series, geospatial, vectors, and more for comprehensive multi-model queries.
+It supports fuzzy matching, multi-language analysis, and composite indexing, while fully integrating with data types such as JSON, time series, geospatial, vectors, and more for comprehensive multi-model queries.
 Whether you need document search, catalog lookup, or content analytics, CrateDB is an ideal solution.